On the Ends of groups and the Veech groups of infinite-genus surfaces: Proof of Theorem

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author was partially supported by UNIVERSIDAD NACIONAL DE COLOMBIA, SEDE MANIZALES, Project Hermes 47019.
-Camilo Ram\'irez Maluendas has dedicated this work to his beautiful family: Marbella and Emilio, in appreciation of their love and support.
+Camilo Ram\'irez Maluendas expresses his gratitude to the UNIVERSIDAD NACIONAL DE COLOMBIA, SEDE MANIZALES.
+He has dedicated this work to his beautiful family: Marbella and Emilio, in appreciation of their love and support.